Wage, Hour Breaks & Leave

 The Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) allow employees in California to take leaves of absence under the following circumstances: pregnancy, medical care, caring for a family member, and adoption.
 While employers are not currently required to provide paid sick leave, sick leaves must be job-protected under the Department of Fair Employment & Housing.
 This means that if you must take time off for medical reasons or family medical reasons, you have a right to return to the same or a comparable job when the leave ends.
 The California Government Code Section 12945.2 defines “family care and medical leave” as:

-“(A) Leave for reason of the birth of a child of the employee, the placement of a child with an employee in connection with the adoption or foster care of the child by the employee, or the serious health condition of a child of the employee.
+“(A) Leave for the reason of the birth of a child of the employee, the placement of a child with an employee in connection with the adoption or foster care of the child by the employee, or the serious health condition of a child of the employee.

 (B) Leave to care for a parent or a spouse who has a serious health condition.